mmu-webdesign/Level4-web-term-1/CSS/css01/06-text.md

 <h3 class="warning">Centred text</h3>

-Centred text is the students nemesis.
-Students like to centre text.
-DON'T.
+Centred text is the student's nemesis.
+Students like to centre text. **DON'T**.

-Centre headings, perhaps small captions but that's about it. **DO NOT CENTRE BLOCKS OF TEXT** - it makes it hard to read.
+Centre headings, perhaps small captions but that's about it.

+**DO NOT CENTRE BLOCKS OF TEXT** - it makes it hard to read.
 Think of any report, book, magazine (except the odd trendy, arty magazine) and the text is aligned to the left (or justified - easier in print).

 #### Centred text